-Burlington Writers Workshop group launched to read and discuss book-length fiction with initial planning meeting on Saturday, March 23, at 10:30 am at the Burlington Studio.
+Burlington Writers Workshop group launched to read and discuss book-length fiction bi-weekly on Wednesdays .

 Have you been hungering for helpful feedback about a novella or novel (of any genre) that you have begun writing, have completed, or are on the nth revision of?
 Please join us at this initial meeting of the Book Length Fiction Workshop.
 There are many elements of book-length (20,000 words or more) fiction that differ from short fiction.
 This workshop is designed to help you improve your book and your writing in ways that short fiction workshops may not.
 Come to the initial planning session at the Burlington studio and help us create this together.

 After the first meeting, we’ll meet on alternate Wednesday evenings in Burlington, from 6:30-8:30 pm.
 We hope to explore fiction that falls anywhere within Orson Scott Card’s MICE Quotient:

 - MILIEU: A milieu story concerns the world surrounding the characters you create.

 - IDEA: An idea story concerns the information you intend the reader to uncover or learn as they read your story.

 - CHARACTER: A character story concerns the nature of at least one of the characters in your story.
 Specifically, what this character does and why they do it.

 - EVENT: An event story concerns what happens and why it happens.

 Your book doesn’t have to be a romantic or popular style novel.
 It might be fantasy, noir, horror, science fiction, humor, or whatever.
 Not interested in reading any of those?
 We’ll focus on how to read, analyze, and provide helpful feedback to our fellow authors even if we “have never read” and are “not interested in” their genre.